 We do ask that volunteer times be scheduled.
-Everyone involved with GSH administration works full-time jobs and we do not live on-site with the horses.
-To ensure that the horses receive the best care and handling they can, as well as respect the property owners' privacy, we ask that all volunteer time be pre-approved.
+Everyone involved with GSH administration works full-time jobs.
+To ensure that the horses receive the best care and handling they can, we ask that all volunteer time be pre-approved.

 I have some physical limitations, or I don't live nearby, can I still volunteer?